S2E/s2e-old/docs/FAQ.rst

 * **QueryTime** shows how much time KLEE spent in the STP solver.

 * **CexCacheTime** adds to that time also the time spend while looking for a solution in a counter-example cache (which is enabled by --use-cex-cache KLEE option).
-SolverTime shows how much time KLEE spent in total while solving queries (this includes all the solver optimisations that could be enabled by various solver-related KLEE options).
+SolverTime shows how much time KLEE spent in total while solving queries (this includes all the solver optimizations that could be enabled by various solver-related KLEE options).

 * **ResolveTime** represents time that KLEE spend resolving symbolic memory addresses, however in S2E this is not computed correctly yet.